Classes meet weekly from mid-September through early May.

 All Saints Catholic Academy

 All Saints Catholic Academy is a regional Catholic school that is supported, in part, by Saint Margaret Mary Parish.
-Please see their website for more information.
+Please click here to visit their website.

 Protecting God’s Children